-2.8 Description Patients who have suffered major trauma and are taken to a MTC, are admitted under the care of a Major Trauma Service (MTS).
+2.8 Description Patients who have suffered major trauma and are taken to a MTC, are admitted under the care of a major trauma service (MTS).
 Rationale The MTS coordinates patient care, from the acute phase through to rehabilitation; ensuring patients receive all necessary care in a timely manner.
-2 Numerator Number of major trauma patients who are admitted to a MTC (primarily or secondarily) who are under the care of a MTS AND admitted directly to an ITU, HDU, Major Trauma Ward, Neurosurgical Unit or Spinal Injuries Unit from the emergency department (or following theatre).
+Numerator Number of major trauma patients who are admitted to a MTC (primarily or secondarily) who are under the care of a MTS AND are admitted directly to an intensive therapy unit (ITU), high dependency unit (HDU), major trauma ward (MTW), neurosurgical unit or spinal injuries unit (SIU) from the ED (or following theatre).
 Denominator Number of major trauma patients who are admitted to a MTC (first or transfer hospital).
-Notes Primary or joint care of the MTS (or SIU, Neurosurgery and Cardiothoracic if isolated injury) which includes review by the designated major trauma consultant led team within 24 hours of admission AND admitted directly to an ITU, HDU, Major Trauma Ward, Neurosurgical Unit or Spinal Injuries Unit from an emergency department (or following IR or surgery).
+Notes Primary or joint care of the MTS (or SIU, neurosurgery and cardiothoracic if isolated injury) which includes review by the designated major trauma consultant led team within 24 hours of admission AND admitted directly to an ITU, HDU, MTW, neurosurgical unit or SIU from an ED (or following interventional radiology (IR) or surgery).
 May 2023 - agreed to exclude patients with end-of-life care decisions made in ED from January 2022.
 June 2023 - STN agreed to MTS definition for adults.
 Description for paediatrics under review.